cerealkillahh/idleminerbot/README.md

 - Run `bot.js` by typing:
     `$ node .\bot.js`

+- If you want to run the bot on the background you can run it with `mp2 start bot` and then close your terminal.
+If you want to stop the bot you open your terminal again and type `mp2 stop bot`.

 # Disclaimer
 This program is free to use but keep in mind that this can be qualified as a `Discord self bot` which is not allowed.